IT managers use cloud management to maintain CIPA security compliance

 Schools must ensure their networks conform to the rules laid out in the Children's Internet Protection Act (CIPA).
 Congress enacted CIPA in 2000 to address concerns about children's access to obscene or harmful Internet content.

-CIPA imposes certain requirements on schools and libraries that receive discounts for Internet access or internal connections through the E-rate program (click here to learn about maximizing E-Rate).
+CIPA imposes certain requirements on schools and libraries that receive discounts for Internet access or internal connections through the E-rate program.
 The goal is to protect students, as well as to protect districts from legal and financial liabilities.

 For schools with hundreds of computers for employees and students — and some with connected school buses — it’s very difficult for IT departments to monitor web browsing.
 However, it’s of the utmost importance, as parents deserve assurance their students won’t have access at school to illicit materials, online gambling, or other sites that distract from and hinder learning.